pymc-devs/pytensor/doc/library/config.rst

     Default: ``'0.9'``

-    When we an Pytensor bug that generated a bad result is fixed, we also make Pytensor raise a warning when it encounters the same circumstances again.
-This helps users determine whether or not said bug has affected past runs, since one only needs to perform the same runs again with the new version, and one does not have to understand the Pytensor internals that triggered the bug.
+    When we an PyTensor bug that generated a bad result is fixed, we also make PyTensor raise a warning when it encounters the same circumstances again.
+This helps users determine whether or not said bug has affected past runs, since one only needs to perform the same runs again with the new version, and one does not have to understand the PyTensor internals that triggered the bug.

-    This flag lets users ignore warnings about old bugs that were fixed before their first checkout of Pytensor.
+    This flag lets users ignore warnings about old bugs that were fixed before their first checkout of PyTensor.
-    You can set its value to the first version of Pytensor that you used (probably 0.3 or higher)
+    You can set its value to the first version of PyTensor that you used (probably 0.3 or higher)

     ``'None'`` means that all warnings will be displayed.